 Are you dream of a wedding on a tropical island?
 Does Elvis officiating and Blackjack at the wedding reception appeal?
-A destination wedding is a dream for many – “let’s just run away from this wedding stress and elope!” but for those brave souls who follow their hearts and get married somewhere overseas, there’s still plenty of wedding planning etiquette to navigate.
+A destination wedding is a dream for many – “let’s just run away from this damn wedding stress and elope!“… but for those brave souls who follow their hearts and get married somewhere other than their hometown, there’s still plenty of wedding planning etiquette to navigate.

 Destination Wedding Considerations